savitha-suresh/kaggle-solver/README.md

         *   Validates the incoming request.
         *   Generates a unique `job_id`.
         *   Creates a job metadata JSON object.
-        *   Enqueues the job by sending it to Redis.
+        *   Enqueues the job.
         *   Immediately returns the `job_id` to the client, allowing the client to poll for results.
         *   Provides another endpoint `/status/<job_id>` for polling.

 2.  **Job Queue (Redis & Taskiq):**
-    *   Redis is used as the message broker and result backend.
+    *   Redis is used as the message broker and result backend because of the low latency and light weight nature.
-    *   Taskiq is used for creating and managing tasks.
+    *   Taskiq is used for creating and managing tasks as it supports async by default.
     *   **Responsibilities:**
         *   Acts as a buffer between the web server and the workers, decoupling the two services.
         *   A List holds the queue of `job_id`s waiting to be processed.
         *   A Hash stores the job metadata JSON for each `job_id`, allowing for status tracking.
-        *   Ensures job persistence.
-If a worker or the entire system restarts, jobs are not lost.

-3.  **Worker (Taskiq Worker):**
+3.  **Workers (Taskiq Worker):**
-    *   A separate process that runs the core logic.
+    *   Separate processes that runs the core logic.
 It can be scaled horizontally to handle more jobs.
     *   **Responsibilities:**
-        *   Pulls a `job_id` from the Redis queue.
+        *   Executes tasks in a directed graph (DG) based on the following flow:
-        *   Updates the job status to `processing`.
+            *   `fast-api`: Initiates the job and adds it to the queue.
+            *   `process_job_queue`: Orchestrates the execution of subsequent tasks.
-        *   Fetches competition data and instructions using the Kaggle API.
+            *   `kaggle_data_loader`: Fetches competition data.
+            *   `kaggle_scraper`: Scrapes competition instructions.
-        *   Communicates with an LLM to generate Python code for the model.
+            *   `code_generator`: Generates Python code using an LLM.
-        *   **Crucially, it spawns a Docker container to execute the untrusted code.**
-        *   Monitors the container.
-On success, it stores the `submission.csv` path and updates the job status to `completed`.
-        *   Implements a retry mechanism.
-If the code fails, it logs the error, increments an attempt counter, and re-enqueues the job if the maximum number of attempts has not been reached.
-If it has, the status is set to `failed`.
+            *   `job_runner`: Executes the generated code in a sandboxed environment (Docker).
+            *   `poll_runner_status`: Monitors the execution status and handles submission or retries.

 4.  **Code Execution Environment (Docker):**
     *   Provides a sandboxed environment for running the LLM-generated code.